da2so/da2so.github.io/_posts/2020-09-08-A_Disentangling_Invertible_Interpretation_Network_for_Explaining_Latent_Representations.md

 	- <span style="color:DodgerBlue">$f(x)=G \cdot E(x)$</span>

-The goal is to translate an original representation <span style="color:DodgerBlue">$z$</span> to an equivalent yet interpretable one.
+In A Disentangling Invertible Interpretation Network for Explaining Latent Representations, the goal is to translate an original representation <span style="color:DodgerBlue">$z$</span> to an equivalent yet interpretable one.

 In order to <span style="color:DodgerBlue">$z$</span> into an interpretable representation, the following is introduced.